Vincemus - 'We Will Conquer'

 Alan Gillespie joined the RAF in 1988.
 He spent 10 years flying as a Qualified Weapons Instructor Navigator on the Tornado F3 before completing staff tours in the Defence Intelligence Staff and MOD Directorate of Strategic Plans.
 He went on to become the Chief of Combat Operations in the USAF Central Command Combined Air Operations Centre before assuming command of 23 Squadron in 2008.
 Shortly afterwards he deployed to Bastion Airfield to command of 903 Expeditionary Air Wing before assuming command of RAF Waddington in 2009.
 On promotion to Air Commodore, he became the UK Air Component Commander and Air Officer Commanding 83 Expeditionary Air Group.
 In 2015, Gillespie became the Battlespace Management Force Commander within Headquarters No.1 Group and in 2017 was appointed as the Head of the Air Transformation Programme.

-He became the Air Officer Commanding No. 2 Group RAF in June 2017.
+He became the Air Officer Commanding No. 2 Group in October 2019.